creativecommons/quantifying/README.md

          region, language, domain/endeavor, etc.?

    - **Limitations of an API**
-      - Some data sources provide APIs with certain limitations.
-A common limitation is a daily or hourly query limit, which restricts how many requests can be made in a given time period.
-To work around this, we carefully plan our queries, batch requests where possible, and schedule fetch jobs to stay within the allowed limits.
+      - Some data sources provide APIs with query limits (it can be daily or hourly) depending on what is given in the documentation.
+This restricts how many requests that can be made in the specified period of time.
+It is important to plan a query strategy and schedule fetch jobs to stay within the allowed limits.

    - **Headings of data in 1-fetch**
       - [Tool identifier](https://creativecommons.org/share-your-work/cclicenses/): A unique identifier used to distinguish each Creative Commons legal tool within the dataset.
 This helps ensure consistency when tracking tools across different data sources.
       - [SPDX identifier](https://spdx.org/licenses/): A standardized identifier maintained by the Software Package Data Exchange (SPDX) project.
-It provides a consistent way to reference licenses.
+It provides a consistent way to reference licenses in applications.

 - **2-Process**: In this phase, the fetched data is transformed into a structured and standardized format for analysis.
-The data is then analyzed and categorized based on defined criteria to extract insights that answer the meaningful questions identified during the fetch stage.
+The data is then analyzed and categorized based on defined criteria to extract insights that answer the meaningful questions identified during the 1-fetch phase.

 - **3-report**: This phase focuses on presenting the results of the analysis.
 We generate graphs and summaries that clearly show trends, patterns, and distributions in the data.
 These reports help communicate key insights about the size, diversity, and characteristics of openly licensed and public-domain works.

 ### Automation scripts
-For automating these steps, the project uses Python scripts to fetch, process, and report data.
+For automating these phases, the project uses Python scripts to fetch, process, and report data.
 GitHub Actions is used to automatically run these scripts on a defined schedule and on code updates.
 It handles script execution, manages dependencies, and ensures the workflow runs consistently.

 - **Script assumptions**
   - Execution schedule for each quarter: